 The opportunity exists for a clearer framework of standard setting and enforcement of standards, whereby there is independence in the setting and enforcement of standards from the planning function.
 Such independence allows for increased community confidence in the objectivity of setting standards and assessing compliance.
 It also allows the relevant independent agency to acquire and maintain the appropriate skills and expertise to fulfil its standards and compliance responsibilities.

 A wind farm may be ‘deemed’ to be compliant in some jurisdictions even though post-construction assessments have not commenced or been completed.
-There may be an opportunity to introduce more formal processes to properly clarify the deemed compliance period and then confirm when a wind farm is actually compliant once all of the required testing is complete – and the timeframe for which that must occur.
+There may be an opportunity to introduce more formal processes to properly clarify the deemed compliance period and then confirm when a wind farm is actually compliant once all of the required testing is complete – and the timeframes for which that must occur.
 This ‘grey area’ of uncertainty of compliance can cause a range of community concerns and also be costly for governing bodies, particularly for larger wind farms that may have a two year plus construction cycle.

 Anecdotally, some wind farms have been described as being ‘not non-compliant’ when unable to confirm compliance with required permit conditions, highlighting the difficulty of declaring a wind farm to be ‘non-compliant’ when its default status is compliant.
-In addition, it may be appropriate to consider that a wind farm is deemed to be compliant during the commissioning and testing periods, but ongoing compliance is subject to final confirmation by the responsible or regulatory authority.
+In addition, it may be appropriate to consider that a wind farm is deemed to be operationally compliant during the construction, commissioning and testing periods, but ongoing compliance is subject to final confirmation by the responsible or regulatory authority.

 5.2.3.
-In considering the above recommendations and possible reforms, the potential roles of an appropriate independent, state based, compliance agency (such as a state environmental protection or regulatory authority) could include responsibility to:
+In considering the above recommendations and possible reforms, the potential roles of an appropriate independent, state based, standards and compliance agency (such as a state environmental protection or regulatory authority) could include responsibility to: